scil/replace-chunks-name-webpack-plugin/README.md

 perform replacing on webpack chunks filenames, useful to shorten filename when dev.

-support webpack v5

 origin: [webpack-replace-chunks-name-plugin](https://www.npmjs.com/package/webpack-replace-chunks-name-plugin) which only replace the whole filename, not part.
-And it use api `compilation.hooks.shouldGenerateChunkAssets` which not support renaming with webpack v5.
+And it use api `compilation.hooks.shouldGenerateChunkAssets`.

 # 安装
 ````